AlexExchanger/margincallio-daemon/README.md

 - Specifications of all messages are presented in a .docx file.
 All messages are presented, but in general instruction is written in Russian.
 Translation is in progress.

+- IP address and port of core connection is harcodec in lib/daemon.ex on line 44 :-)

 Todolist: